hanbin973/scIntegral/README.md

 	...
 }
 ```

-Then run
+ run
 ```python
 scint.utils.marker_input_creator(marker_dict)
 ```
-which returns a onehot `pandas` dataframe in which scIntegral takes as a input.
+which returns a onehot `pandas` dataframe in which scIntegral takes as an input.

-Finally, to run scIntegral's cell classifier
+Finally, to run scIntegral's cell classifier,
 ```python
 scint.classifier.classify_cells(...)
 ```